TasneemFatma012/Student-Performance-Analytics-Dashboard/README.md

 MCA Student | Python | Data Visualization | Web Development

----

 ## ⭐ Conclusion

-This project demonstrates how **Python, NumPy, and Matplotlib** can be used to transform student academic data into meaningful visual insights.
+This project demonstrates how **Python, NumPy, and Matplotlib** can be used to analyze student academic data and present meaningful insights through data visualization.

-It is a practical data visualization project focused on understanding and presenting student performance effectively.